Sabreclaw/catboost-xgboost-lightgbm/README.md

 ## Quick start script (start.sh)
 A helper script is available at the repository root to streamline serving the model or running load tests.
-It uses interactive prompts so you can confirm/skip each step.
+It uses interactive prompts allowing confirmation or skipping of each step.

 ## Running the model-server with Experiment Runner

+Since experiment-runner is now included as a git submodule, the example config is provided as a patch you can apply to the submodule (so we don't directly modify vendor code).
+Apply the patch once, then run the example.

+- Apply the example patch (from repository root):
+  - bash apply_er_patch.sh
+  - This creates experiment-runner/examples/model-server-run/ with RunnerConfig.py and README.md inside the submodule.
+The change inside the submodule may be committed if desired.

-- Example config: experiment-runner/examples/model-server-run/RunnerConfig.py
+- Example config (after patching): experiment-runner/examples/model-server-run/RunnerConfig.py
 - How to run (from repository root):
   - python experiment-runner/ experiment-runner/examples/model-server-run/RunnerConfig.py
 - Prerequisites: